mjamroz90/bayesian-view-deep-representations/INSTRUCTION_cnns.md

 ```
 python scripts/results_analysis/estimate_entropy_from_clustering.py <clustering_results_root_dir> <init_iteration> <step> --entropy_type relative
 ```
-Where ```<init_iteration>``` is an integer indicating beginning of the sequence of Gibbs steps used for entropy estimation (preceding steps are considered brun-in period) and ```<step>``` is an integer indicating how many steps to omit between any two steps used for estimation (chain thinning).
+Where ```<init_iteration>``` is an integer indicating beginning of the sequence of Gibbs steps used for entropy estimation (preceding steps are considered burn-in period) and ```<step>``` is an integer indicating how many steps to omit between any two steps used for estimation (chain thinning).
 The script will calculate mean, minimum and maximum value over the sampled Gibbs steps.

 This script assumes that ```<clustering_results_root_dir>``` contains clustering results for a single network in up to three variants: true labels, true labels + image augmentation and random labels.
 These results should be stored in the following folders:
 ```